Scalable Construction of Spiking Neural Networks using up to thousands of GPUs

-Four optimization levels have been implemented to balance the GPU memory occupation and the time-to-solution.
+Four GPU memory levels (GMLs) have been implemented to balance the GPU memory occupation and the time-to-solution.
 Indeed, when performing large-scale simulations of networks with natural neuron and connection density, a significant part of the GPU memory is occupied by data structures for mapping remote connectivity, and some of them may be stored in CPU memory to aim for GPU memory optimization.
-These optimization levels can be employed both with point-to-point and collective communication approaches.
-The optimizations, ordered by increasing GPU memory usage, are designed as follows: \begin{itemize} \item \textbf{Optimization $0$}: The maps of the remote source neurons which connect to the local neurons, the maps to their local-images, the first index, and the number of the outgoing connections of each remote neuron are stored in CPU memory.
+These GPU memory levels can be employed both with point-to-point and collective communication approaches.
+The levels, ordered by increasing GPU memory usage, are designed as follows: \begin{itemize} \item \textbf{GPU memory level $0$}: The maps of the remote source neurons, the maps to their local-images, the first index, and the number of the outgoing connections of each remote neuron are stored in CPU memory.